Baptism

 *Schedule might change on holidays

-Parents are asked to contact the St. Eugene Church Parish Office to register: (401) 568-5102.
+Parents are asked to contact the St. Eugene Church Parish Office at: (401) 568-5102 to schedule a baptism and to complete and submit the following form:

 Those over the age of reason who seek Baptism: